mgimond/Intro-to-git-GitHub/create_and_clone_new_github_repo.md

 In the following steps, you will create a new repo called `repo1`.

-1. Navigate to https://github.com and make log in as yourself.
+1. Navigate to https://github.com and log in as yourself.
 2. Click on the **Repositories** tab.
 3. Click on the green **New** button.
 4. Name the new repo `repo1`.